-Summary of significant negative impacts and how they can be mitigated or justified:
+Summary of significant negative impacts and how they can be mitigated or justified: Summary of positive impacts / opportunities to promote the Public Sector Equality Duty:

 4.2 Action Plan

 Use this section to set out any actions you have identified to improve data, mitigate issues, or maximise opportunities etc. If an action is to meet the needs of a particular protected group please specify this.